 More than 23.1 million people (4.7 million households) are projected to benefit from higher-yielding vitamin A-rich cassava and orange-flesh sweetpotato.

 Intelligence on dietary recommendations, consumer preferences and demand, and the triple burden of malnutrition is used to build investment cases for breeding and seed delivery, ultimately leading to farmer adoption of healthier crops and traits that improve nutrition and health and facilitate crop diversification.

 |GENDER EQUALITY, YOUTH & SOCIAL INCLUSION

 More than 2.5 million women producers (and 3.4 million women and girls in adopting households) are projected to benefit from high-yield fast cooking beans and orange-flesh sweetpotato.

 Market intelligence disaggregated by gender, youth, and social group informs crop prioritization and gender-aware product profiles that contribute to increased gender equality, a fair labor-benefit balance for women, and social inclusion of stakeholders.

 |CLIMATE ADAPTATION & MITIGATION

-Forward-looking information on climate change informs investment cases for breeding and seed delivery, ultimately leading to farmer adoption of crops and varieties that are more resilient to climate extremes and climate-induced pest and diseases, and contribute to climate change mitigation.
+Forward-looking information on climate change that informs investment cases for breeding and seed delivery, combined with behavioral intelligence that helps to increase farmer and industry awareness of the value of new varieties, will ultimately lead to farmer adoption of crops and varieties that are more resilient to climate extremes and climate-induced pest and diseases, and which contribute to climate change mitigation.

 |ENVIRONMENTAL HEALTH & BIODIVERSITY